rapidsai/rapids.ai/start.md

 #### Advanced Usage

 See the [RAPIDS Container README](https://hub.docker.com/r/rapidsai/rapidsai) page for more information about using custom datasets.
-[Docker Hub](https://hub.docker.com/r/rapidsai/rapidsai/) and [NVIDA GPU Cloud](https://ngc.nvidia.com/catalog/containers/nvidia%2Frapidsai%2Frapidsai) host RAPIDS containers with full list of available [tags](https://hub.docker.com/r/rapidsai/rapidsai#full-tag-list).
+[Docker Hub](https://hub.docker.com/r/rapidsai/rapidsai/) and [NVIDIA GPU Cloud](https://ngc.nvidia.com/catalog/containers/nvidia%2Frapidsai%2Frapidsai) host RAPIDS containers with full list of available [tags](https://hub.docker.com/r/rapidsai/rapidsai#full-tag-list).

 <!--
     the breaks in the headers are necessary to space the anchor so it doesn't